primitivefinance/mythic/journal/src/ui/dec-11.md

 - [] Add theoretical curve to the liquidity curve chart
 - [] Add price curve for the liquidity curve chart
 - [] Bug: initializing with a larger deposit slows the app to a freeze?

+# refactor to do now:
+- Lift the data model to the root application so that going between dashboard/settings does not clear its state.
+- Redo the App's state.
+Remove: streams, chains, ledger, dev client, storage.
+Add: instead of storage, just a single loaded profile or a data dir to get it, cortex, data model.
+We should have: cache, window, profile/datadir, cortex, sidebar.